-Moving forward, we will be using Accelerated Reader to monitor reading ages of all KS3 years.
-Reading ages are also accessible for all teaching staff via ClassCharts, we are hopeful this will have a positive impact on reading progress moving forward.
+Moving forward, we will be using NGRT to monitor reading ages of all year groups.
+Students complete a baseline test in Autumn and will complete a second in Spring.
+Reading ages are accessible for all teaching staff via ClassCharts and we are hopeful this will have a positive impact on reading progress moving forward.
+In the student voice, 58% of students said that they knew their reading age.